-It can be confusing to feel alone while in a relationship.
-If it comes to the point where you drift apart, or your feelings fade away, you may lose interest in your long-distance relationship.
+But, in a long-distance relationship, you get to be by yourself most of the time, so it can be confusing to feel alone while in a relationship.
+It can come to the point where you drift apart, or your feelings fade away, then you may lose interest in your long-distance relationship.

-If you don’t communicate effectively, your conversations can become boring, and that can make it even harder to stay in such a relationship.
+If you don’t communicate effectively, your conversations can become boring, and this can make it even harder to stay in such a relationship.

 However, every situation is different.
 You may feel afraid of being alone.
 Or you may have gotten attached to this person, and you don’t want to let them go.